 The Master's Programme in Sustainable Management offers a comprehensive curriculum designed to prepare you to promote sustainability in business or other organisations throughout your future career.
-Through in-depth studies where organisational issues are put in greater context, you'll learn how you can lead firms in contributing to a more sustainable world.
-With a strong focus on academic writing, the programme also provides a good foundation for continuing into doctoral studies.
+Through in-depth studies where organisational issues are put in greater context, you will learn how you can lead firms in contributing to a more sustainable world.
+With a strong focus on academic writing, the programme also provides a good foundation for continuing onto doctoral studies.

 Why this programme?

-The Master's Programme in Sustainable Management is designed for students dedicated to sustainability in business, with a clear focus on the critical as well as creative mind set you'll need to help organisations make and keep commitments in the field.
+The Master's Programme in Sustainable Management is designed for students dedicated to sustainability in business, with a clear focus on the critical as well as creative mind-set you will need to help organisations make and keep commitments in the field.
 You, your fellow students and your faculty members will share a common goal, working together to review and explore what it means to manage firms sustainably.

 During the programme you can expect to: